 4. Speed is good for business

-Speed is not just a Google ranking factor but also key to a user staying or leaving the website.
-The web experience through a desktop computer connected to WiFi can we be extremely different to a 4G mobile connection.
+Speed is not just a Google ranking factor but also critical to a user staying or leaving the website.
+The web experience through a desktop computer connected to WiFi can be extremely different to a 4G mobile connection.

-So the website has to be optimised for both platforms and simplified enough on mobile to be able to respond.
+So the website has to be optimised for both platforms and simplified enough on mobile to respond.